Lung Screening Program

-- People exposed regularly to secondhand smoke, such as airline personnel or hospitality industry workers.
+- People exposed regularly to secondhand smoke, such as tobacco smoke, airline personnel or hospitality industry workers.

 Some people have never smoked, never worked with asbestos and have never been exposed to any known cancer-causing agents; yet, they still get lung cancer, and we don’t know why.
 Right now there is no sure way to prevent lung cancer.
 However, if you are a smoker, the single most important action you can take to reduce your risk for developing lung cancer is to quit smoking.

 If you think you are at risk for lung cancer you should discuss with your doctor the option of being screening.

 Following a CT (Computed Tomography) scan, additional testing may be required.
 The compassionate professionals of our Lung Screening Program assist patients who require additional testing.
 All diagnostic tests can be performed here at Mount Sinai, and making you feel comfortable is one of our top priorities.